 - MID-RANGE: Elk Country Inn.
-If you are looking for the best price/value accommodation, this popular 3-star hotel is a great option in Jackson, and close to everything.
-It features spacious rooms and a realy nice indoor pool.
+If you are looking for the best price/value accommodation, this popular 3-star hotel is a great option in Jackson, and is close to everything.
+It features spacious rooms and a really nice indoor pool.

 - LOWER MID-RANGE: Mountain Modern Motel is a popular and well-rated option on a slightly lower budget but with excellent facilities including an indoor pool.

 - LOWER-BUDGET: Ranch Inn Jackson Hole.
 This hotel offers some of the best value for a somewhat lower price.
 It’s a very popular choice, and the best-rated option in its price range.

 Here you can also find all the accommodation options for Teton Village.
 However, unless you are visiting the area in winter and are planning to go skiing, we recommend staying in Jackson instead.